abrownstein2022/ch19-pwa-text-editor/README.md

 ## Usage

-1. Open the app using Heroku https://pwa-text-editor-jate-23.herokuapp.com
+1. Open the app using Netlify https://chic-babka-786ac0.netlify.app/

 or
 1. Use the application locally as self-contained PWA by installing it before disconnecting from the internet.